microsoft/fluentui/packages/react-text/MIGRATION.md

 ### styles

-_This property suffered no changes and can be used as is left we highly recommend that you migrate to the `make-styles` styling solution_
+_This property suffered no changes and can be used as is left we highly recommend that you migrate to a `make-styles` styling solution_

 ---